PADI: Professional Association of Diving Instructors®

 PADI is the world’s leading scuba diver training organization.

 With more than 6300 PADI Dive Centers and Resorts, and more than 136,000 individual PADI Professionals who have issued more than 24 million certifications around the world, you’ll find PADI diver courses and scuba diving services nearly everywhere.

 The PADI System of diver education is based on progressive training that introduces skills, safety-related information and local environmental knowledge to student divers in stages.
 PADI courses are student-centered and provide maximum practice and realistic application.

 PADI Professionals make underwater exploration and scuba diving adventures possible while maintaining the highest standards for diver training, safety and customer service.
 PADI’s “Four E's Philosophy” is that the dive lifestyle requires four elements:

 - Education: Beyond simply learning to scuba dive, you expand your capabilities as a diver through continued education.
 PADI’s full range of diver courses introduces you to new underwater activities and can even help you make a career move to become a PADI Professional.

 - Experience: PADI dive shops offer a variety of experiences from local dive tours to exotic dive travel.
 Diving is a social activity and, by affiliating with a PADI Dive Center or Resort, you can explore dive sites nearby or visit vacation destinations around the world with others who share your interests.
-Joining the PADI Diving Society® and logging in to ScubaEarth® also provides opportunities to interact with other divers.
+Logging in to ScubaEarth® also provides opportunities to interact with other divers.